Mayport Waterfront Partnership

 Commercial Fishing

-Mayport Shrimp is a brand known around the world. according to Florida Fish & Wildlife Conservation Commission, Florida's commercial fisheries generate 3.2 billion in income annually and support 76,700 jobs.
-These numbers would be much higher except for the loss of docks, related infrastructure, and the facilites that support commercial fishing.
+Mayport Shrimp is a brand known around the world. according to Florida Fish & Wildlife Conservation Commission, Florida’s commercial fisheries generate 3.2 billion in income annually and support 76,700 jobs.
+These numbers would be much higher except for the loss of docks, related infrastructure, and the facilities that support commercial fishing.
 These steeply declined over recent decades due to intense population growth and real estate development pressures statewide.

 Increased dockage is key to strengthening this vital economic driver.
 In addition to City of Jacksonville’s plans for CIP-funded docks, MWP has applied for $7 million from the State of Florida, and are seeking additional appropriations.